 This may be a bit of a geeky, techy, post but I just had to share it with you.
-One of the objectives of The MarTech Blog is providing folks with information on technology as well as marketing – so you’ll see some cool posts on technology in the mix from time to time.
+One of the objectives of Martech Zone is providing folks with information on technology as well as marketing – so you’ll see some cool posts on technology in the mix from time to time.

 If this post begins to read like Klingon, just pass it on to your CIO.
 I’m sure he will be impressed!

 This afternoon I had the pleasure of attending a seminar with Scale Computing, hosted by Doug Theis and Lifeline Data Centers.
 I wanted to learn more about Scale Computing after I had read the news last year that they received $2 million from the 21st Century Fund.

 There was some grumbling in the industry when Scale did win… since so many great startups have been turned down and some real stinkers have made it through the 21 fund gauntlet.
 Scale wasn’t even technically in Indiana… they are relocating here.
 That is good news – and no doubt Scale will benefit from the low taxes, solid tech sector and affordable wages here in Indiana.

 That said, it’s an incredibly fascinating product that Scale has produced.
 20 years ago, I administered an OS2 network with redundant servers and RAID disk arrays.
 To ensure the system was always up, it was a daily regiment of checking and rotating drives, rebuilding drives, and having ‘hot standby’ equipment at the ready.
 It was a nightmare – and was full of single points of failure that were always the issue.